AaronLearnsCode94/Group-A-Project-2/README.md

 Hypothesis: Predict the outcome of a Grand Prix in the 2022 Formula One Season and analyse different machine learning models to find an optimal strategy which can be applied for sports betting

-Model Summary: Compare different machine learning models such as logistic regression, LSMT and ARIMA to find an optimal model for predicting race outcome and compare the expected returns
+Model Summary: Compare different machine learning models such as logistic regression, DecisionTreeClassifier, RandomForestClassifier, KNeighborsClassifier, GaussianNB and SGDClassifie to find an optimal model for predicting race outcome and compare the expected returns

 Data Cleanup and Model Training: